alexagoff/new-accession-ingest/README.md

 - you will need the pandas module, so if you haven't installed it already, you can by following the instructions here https://pandas.pydata.org/docs/getting_started/install.html
 - go onto UO vpn
+- make sure the new accession intake form that you want to run is ordered by ID number! (smallest to largest)
 - run check_existing_accessions.py
   - do either:
     - python check_existing_accessions.py ~/path/to/csv (e.g. ~/Desktop/folder/input.csv) with form.csv input